 This table assumes the auto was placed in service at the beginning of the first year.
 See IRS table A-2 for further details.

-Note that because the vehicle is over 50% for business use, we’re able to use MACRS depreciation (which stands for Modified Accelerated Cost Recovery System).
+You may have wondered why the depreciation percentages were so large for the first couple of years.
+That’s because the vehicle is over 50% for business use, which means we’re able to use MACRS depreciation (which stands for Modified Accelerated Cost Recovery System).
 This allows you to front-load the bulk of the expense in the first two years.

 When it’s time to file your return, you’ll use Form 4562 to report your car’s depreciation.